voc/voctomix/README-TRANSITIONS.md

 ```
 The value is a list of coordinates of the _left_, _top_, _right_ and _bottom_ of the frame.
 Use imported constants `L`, `T`, `R` and `B` to access these list elements.
-The default is an empty rect in the upper-left corner.
+The default is an empty rectangle in the upper-left corner.

 #### Frame.alpha
 The transparency value of this frame.